2019–20 North American winter: Late November–early December blizzard

-Early January storm complex
+January storm complexes

+First storm (January 8–10)

 A large complex of low pressure systems began developing January 9 over Central North America.
 A large trough dug into the jet stream over the Southwestern United States, providing arctic air that had been settled over Canada to move southwards and clash with warm, moist air moving northward from the Gulf of Mexico.
 In the warm sector, severe thunderstorms and tornadoes broke out in the south central United States on the morning of January 10.
 Tornado warnings were issued for more than 1.7 million in the Dallas-Fort Worth metropolitan area, an at 7:52 pm CST a PDS tornado warning was issued for Scranton, Arkansas and surrounding communities.
 More than 111,000 customers were left without power in Texas alone.
 Severe weather continued in the deep south into following day, with Alabama being affected particularly severely.
 North of the boundary, a mix of heavy snow and freezing rain caused travel problems across the Midwest.
 Along the Great Lakes, winds were forecast to whip up 23 ft waves as lakeshore flooding had already begun in Chicago.
 Central Michigan through Eastern Ontario received a swath of crippling ice accretion.
 Several January rainfall records fell in Southern Ontario, as event rainfall totals over 50 mm were widespread.

-Mid-January storm complex
+Second storm (January 14–18)

 In mid-January 2020, a complex system of winter storms that crossed North America, bringing heavy snowfall and high winds to Atlantic Canada and the northern United States between 15 and 18 January.
 At least one person was killed, in California, while at least one went missing, in Newfoundland.
 The person who went missing in Newfoundland was later found dead.
 Another two people died in Newfoundland after shoveling snow, although the connection to the storm is unclear.
 The winter storm caused historic blizzard conditions in many areas, particularly Atlantic Canada.